EricFillion/CMPE-327/Documentation/a1/Tests/r1-login.md

 - Validate that the #warning element is equal to “email/password format is incorrect.”

-#### R1.7.3 : Email has to follow addr-specs defined in RFC 5322  Negative 3

-Mocking:
-- Mock backend.get_user to return a test_user instance

-Actions:

- - Open /logout

-- Open /login

-- Enter test_user's password into element #password

-- Enter "tes!t@gmail.com" into element #email

-- Click element input[type = “submit”]

-- Validate that the #warning element is equal to “email/password format is incorrect.”

-#### R1.7.4 : Email has to follow addr-specs defined in RFC 5322  Negative 4
+#### R1.7.3 : Email has to follow addr-specs defined in RFC 5322  Negative 4

 Mocking:
 - Mock backend.get_user to return a test_user instance